melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 [@@bs.deriving abstract]
 ```

-Melange will transform the `person` type into an abstract type and generate the
+Melange will make the `person` type abstract and generate constructor, getter
-constructor, getters, and setters functions.
-So we would get an interface like
+and setter functions.
+In our example, the OCaml signature would look like this after
-this:
+preprocessing:

 ```ocaml
 type person